Portaferry Lifeboat Station - Join us

 If you are interested in becoming a crew-member at another lifeboat station you should contact the Lifeboat Operations Manager or any known crew-member at that lifeboat station or you can e-mail the RNLI at vacancies@rnli.org.uk specifying your interest in becoming a crew-member.

-2. Become a SHORE HELPER
+2. Become a SHORE CREW MEMBER

-Just like our sea-going crew-members, they need to be 110% committed to being able to respond at a moment's notice.
+Just like our sea-going crew-members, they need to be 100% committed to being able to respond at a moment's notice.

 If you are interested in finding out about becoming a Shore-Helper at our station please e-mail us with your contact information at shorehelper@PortaferryLifeboat.com

-3. Become a SEA CHECK ADVISOR
+3. Become a WATER SAFETY VOLUNTEER

-5. Become a FUNDRAISER
+4. Become a FUNDRAISER

-Portaferry & District Lifeboat Guild is only one of such guilds/branches that raises thousands of £'s each year for the RNLI.
 Membership of Portaferry & District Lifeboat Guild is open to adults of all ages and gender.
-The Guild meets every two/three months in the lifeboat station to plan or organise future fund raising events.
-In addition the Guild has a small souvenir shop attached to the lifeboat station that is open at weekends during summer months.
+The Guild meets every two/three months in the Lifeboat Station to plan or organise future fund raising events.

-Fund raising for the RNLI is a team effort and you will not be expected to work on your own.
+Fundraising for the RNLI is a team effort and you will not be expected to work on your own.
 For many, helping to raise funds for the RNLI is in itself rewarding and also provides an opportunity to meet and socialise with a wide variety of people from the local community and beyond.

-6. Become a MEMBER OF THE RNLI
+5. Become a MEMBER OF THE RNLI

 There are various ways in which you or your family can support the RNLI by becoming a member of the RNLI.
 There are several categories of membership.